ballerina-platform/ballerina-lang/stdlib/task/src/main/ballerina/src/task/Module.md

 };

 listener task:Listener timer = new(timerConfiguration);

+// Creating a service on the `timer` task Listener. service timerService on timer {
+    // This resource triggers when the timer goes off. resource function onTrigger() {
+    }
+}
 ```

 For an example on the usage of the `task:Listener` as a timer, see the [Task Service Timer Example](https://ballerina.io/learn/by-example/task-service-timer.html).